MANHEP/maf-helpdesk/noether_acceptable_use.md

-Your **Noether** account will receive a POSIX group id corresponding to to your primary *experimental affiliation* and you will have access to the corresponding data area.
+Your **Noether** account will receive a POSIX group id corresponding to to your primary *experimental affiliation* and you will have access to *a corresponding data area*.
 You may not source or copy data from any other experimental data location without permission: if you have obtained that permission please forward the evidence in an email to [BLACKETT-SUPPORT](mailto:blackett-support@listserv.manchester.ac.uk) and